JayMat96/Test-Tools-Research/README.md

 # Test-Tools-Research

-Research a test tool and gather the below information, create an md file with your answers.

-Answer the below questions about your test tool
+Research a test tool and answer the below questions about your test tool

-What is the name of the test tool?
+### What is the name of the test tool?

+RSpec

-What company developed this test tool?
+### What company developed this test tool?

+RSpec was created by Steven Baker with help from Dave Astels and Aslak Hellesoy.
+David Chelimsky later joined the team and eventually became the leader of the project.

-Give at least 3 features of this test tool.
+### Give at least 3 features of this test tool.

+*
+*
+*

-Does this tool do any test case storage?
+### Does this tool do any test case storage?

-Does this tool allow tester to link requirements or defects to test cases?
+### Does this tool allow tester to link requirements or defects to test cases?

-If it is an automated tool, does it work with web-based tools?
+### If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?

+RSpec is built to work with the programming language Ruby.
+David Chelimsky had built rspec-rails which integrates with Ruby on Rails ( a web application that helps you build other web apps with the Ruby language.